 Thinking material is provided by policy experts from our network.
 The bite-sized articles and factsheets not only help inform MPs before and between meetings; they also draw on insights from the MPs in the network to produce valuable new output for larger audiences.
 All research products are part of an exclusive MED publication series.

-Backchannel diplomacy can help politicians gain access to diplomatic channels which may otherwise be unavailable to them.
-One example of backchannel diplomacy facilitated by the MED was a visit of Scottish MP and MED member Stephen Gethins (Scottish National Party) to Spain after the Brexit vote.
-In Madrid, he met several opposition politicians to learn about the perception of Brexit in the Spanish public.
-Politico Europe later reported on the mission.
+The Mercator European Dialogue can help politicians gain access to diplomatic channels which may otherwise be unavailable to them.
+One example of soft diplomacy facilitated by the MED was a visit of a U.K. Member of Parliament to Spain after the Brexit vote.
+In Madrid, he met several other Members of Parliament to learn about the perception of Brexit in the Spanish public.